 Many people commented that if a woman has a say in the design, style, and cut of the diamond, then there really isn’t any room for surprise when the question gets popped.
 There are several videos on YouTube of the most romantic engagements and they all seem to have one thing in common.
 The woman had no idea it was coming.
 I’m not quite sure what it is, but there is something special about the moment when the man drops down on one knee and opens that tiny little box to reveal a sparkly new companion for the love of his life.
 Now imagine if she knew exactly how, when and what he would be proposing with.
 Would the moment be as special?
 Would the reaction be genuine?

 Many of you will argue that just because she picked out the ring, it doesn’t mean that she had any input on the other details.
 But I will challenge you by asking this: have you ever known a woman who doesn’t snoop?

 The ring is a gift to the woman

 I cringe thinking back to what was said about this.
-The main argument is that an engagement ring is a gift from a man to a woman to declare his love and intentions of marrying her.
-Being a gift, it should be entirely his choice or in accordance to what his bank account can cover.
-If a woman doesn’t like the ring that the man picked, she still needs to wear it proudly as it is its representation that matters most.
-Usually when we pick Christmas/birthday gifts for people, we don’t actually consult them first, so why should an engagement ring be any different?
+The main argument is that an engagement ring is a gift from a man to a woman.
+A gift to declare his love and intentions of marrying her.
+Being a gift, it should be entirely his choice or in accordance with what his bank account can cover.
+If a woman doesn’t like the ring that the man picked, she still needs to wear it proudly.
+After all, it is its representation that matters most.
+Usually, when we pick Christmas/birthday gifts for people, we don’t actually consult them first.
+So why should an engagement ring be any different?

 The man should know exactly what his lady likes before they tie the knot